syncfusion-content/winui-docs/winui/Scheduler/Localization.md

 ---
 layout: post
 title: Localization in WinUI Scheduler control | Syncfusion
-description: Learn here all about how to localize the scheduler (SfScheduler) control, its elements, and more.
+description: Learn here all about how to set calender types and language to localize the scheduler (SfScheduler) control, its elements, and more.
 platform: winui
 control: SfScheduler
 documentation: ug